Range Rover Velar Review 2024

 That means at the lower end of the range the Velar competes with other sleek, premium coupe SUVs, such as the entry-level Porsche Macan, and the flagship versions of both the BMW X4 and Mercedes GLC Coupe.

 However buyers who merely want a large SUV for its practicality will be better off with a posh seven-seater.
 The Audi Q7 and BMW X5 are two of the best, with gorgeous interiors, and superior infotainment systems.
 These models are available as plug-in hybrids too, helping significantly cut running costs for business users.
+And you can never rule out the Volvo XC90 for anyone balancing style with SUV ability.

 Comfort and design: Range Rover Velar interior

-Range Rover Velar Review 2023 front interior
+Range Rover Velar Review: interior and infotainment

 However, the party piece of the Range Rover Velar is the clever dual-screen infotainment system.
 It features a pair of touch-sensitive displays mounted flush in the dashboard and centre console.
-They look brilliant, and make the Velar feel very futuristic, but they aren’t as intuitive as the best systems in the class, and a magnet for greasy fingerprints.
+They look brilliant, and make the Velar feel very futuristic, but they aren’t as intuitive as the best systems in the class, and are a magnet for greasy fingerprints.
 At least you get a pair of physical dials for the climate controls, in combination with some fiddly on-screen icons.

-For those who want to arrive at their destination totally unruffled, top spec Range Rover Velar HSE models have heated, cooled, seats with a massage function.
-So whatever the weather or prevailing traffic conditions, you'll be stress-free.
 Rearward visibility is hampered by the rakish design, and the sweptback windscreen also means thick pillars, so you'll find yourself relying on the sensors and rear camera when reversing or trying to neatly parallel park.

 Posher trims on the Velar have stitched leather panels covering the wide dash and some sections of the doors, with bright metal pedals and gearshift paddles, but even the standard Velar feels luxurious and suitably well-appointed.